 Traditional Tibetan Prayer Flags are blessed, raised beside the Mahabodhi Stupa and dedicated on behalf of sponsors.
 The blessings of which are spread across the Stupa grounds and inner Bodhgaya city.

-The removal of all obstacles and quick success to FPMT projects.
+the removal of all obstacles and the quick success of FPMT projects.

 Lama Zopa Rinpoche has advised Root Institute that each single recitation of the actual light offering prayer is equivalent to the number of lights offered.
 Therefore, on one night during the 15 Days of Miracles, if 100,000 lights are offered by 10 students, according to Rinpoche’s advice, one million lights would be offered on that night alone!